 The training had two main goals:

-To support emotional healing through a calm, creative activity that encourages focus, connection, and confidence.
+To support emotional healing through a calm, creative activity that encourages focus, connection, and confidence, while contributing to refugee-women’s

 To build a livelihood skill that can help women earn income to support their children

 Henna, in this case, wasn’t just art.
-It became a small doorway to community, rest, and dignity.
+It became a small doorway to community, rest, and dignity, and a tool for Refugee-women aiming for economic resilience.

 Technical Skills: